Ippolito Rosellini: Return to Europe and last years

-Champollion's sudden death in 1832 left to the saddened Rosellini the whole responsibility of publishing the report of the expedition: between 1832 and 1843 he exposed the results in his most famous work, I Monumenti dell'Egitto e della Nubia, composed of three parts and nine volumes for a total of 3,300 text pages and 395 illustrated plates.
+Rosellini and Champollion agreed to publish the result of their researches in Egypt jointly, dividing the vast amount of material between them.
+However, the project never materialised: on 4 March 1832, Champollion died, leaving Rosellini, his sole successor and spiritual heir, with the entire burden of the work.
+Despite his profound grief over Champollion's death and the overwhelming responsibility, Rosellini completed the work within twelve years.
+Between 1832 and 1843 he exposed the results of the expedition in his most famous work, I Monumenti dell'Egitto e della Nubia, composed of three parts and nine volumes for a total of 3,300 text pages and 395 illustrated plates.

+The arduous and expensive work was hindered not only by the hostility of numerous colleagues and scholars, including the relentless hostility of the decipherer's older brother, Jacques-Joseph Champollion, but also by various issues.
+The government had only lent Rosellini the estimated sum, and unforeseen financial difficulties exacerbated the situation.
+Over time, the Grand Duke himself seemed to gradually become indifferent and distant, perhaps due to the delays in publication.
 Since 1836, Rosellini's health started to decline possibly due to malaria, which ultimately led to his death on 4 June 1843 in Pisa.
+He was buried in the Camposanto Monumentale.
 All his papers were donated to the library of the University of Pisa, while the last volume of the Monumenti was published posthumously in 1844.
 Three years after his death, his widow married his brother Ferdinando Pio, a mathematician, who adopted their three sons.